saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-8-templating-for-network-engineers-in-saltstack.md

 ```
 {% raw %}{%- set hostname = 'ar.core.ams01' -%}
 {% if 'ar' in hostname -%}
-We found 'ar' in the hostname, configure something relevant to an 'ar'.
+Configure something relevant to an 'ar'.
 {% endif %}
-{% if hostname.endswith('ams01') -%}
+{% if hostname.endswith('ams03') -%}
-The hostname ends with 'ams01', configuring something relevant to ams01.
+Configure something relevant to ams03.
 {% endif %}{% endraw %}
 ```